 A closer look: 1963 SG Standard | 1969 SG Special

 This Gibson SG Special is a typical 60s Gibson in many ways.
+It was produced at the famous Kalamazoo Gibson plant, Michigan, USA.
 Naturally it has a mahogany body with a set mahogany neck and rosewood fingerboard; in true Gibson style.
 The pickups are typical Gibson single coil P90s, as used by Gibson for many years, and the control layout, too is classic Gibson: two volumes and two tones, with a three-way pickup selector switch: neck, bridge, or both.
-Chrome-plated metal parts: Gibson TPBR bridge, Maestro Vibrolo and strip machine heads.
+Chrome-plated metal parts: Gibson TPBR bridge, Maestro Vibrola and strip machine heads.
 Note also the inlaid Gibson headstock logo without the dot on the i - again very much a feature of this period Gibson instruments.

 Neck pickup only with the tone control rolled tone a little, amp mic'd with a Shure SM57